arjundha/ArenaFighter/README.md

-# Champion of the Arena
+# Arena Fighter

-## What is "Champion of the Arena"?
+## What is "Arena Fighter"?
-Champion of the Arena is a game developed in Java where players create their own custom character who will fight battle after battle in order to become champion of the arena.
+Arena Fighter is a game developed in Java where players create their own custom character who will fight battle after battle in order to become champion of the arena.
 Players will be able to choose their character's: